Top 20 JIRA Interview Questions and Answers

 => Click Here For Complete JIRA Tutorials Series

-This defect tracking tool is not only used for convenience-related features like recording, reporting but is also integrated directly with the code development environment.
+This defect tracking tool is not only used for convenience-related features like recording and reporting, but is also integrated directly with the code development environment.

-JIRA is an efficient tool and has the capability to track any kind of defects/issues.
+JIRA is an efficient tool and can track any kind of defects/issues.
 Agile projects are also supported by JIRA.

-Now, above was the basic description of Atlassian JIRA, defect tracking tool.
-Through this article, we will discuss multiple interview question and answers which will help you understand this tool much better as well as on the other hand will help prepare for your interview.
+Now, above was the basic description of Atlassian JIRA, a defect tracking tool.
+In this article, we will discuss multiple interview questions and answers which will help you understand this tool much better as well as on the other hand will help you prepare for your interview.

-Given below is the list of most frequently asked JIRA interview questions and answers.
+Given below is the list of the most frequently asked JIRA interview questions and answers.

 Q #1) Why is JIRA used?

-Answer: Atlassian JIRA is basically an issue and project tracking tool which allows us to track any project related work by following a proper workflow.
+Answer: Atlassian JIRA is basically an issue and project tracking tool that allows us to track any project-related work by following a proper workflow.

-Enlisted below are few reasons which determine the usage of JIRA:
+Below are a few reasons that determine the usage of JIRA:

-- Work-flow can be easily customized as per our requirement.
+• Workflow can be easily customized as per our requirements.

 Q #2) Explain the JIRA workflow.

-The workflow here includes the creation of an issue, a series of actions performed to fix the issue and the last step includes the closing or say completion of the issue after verification.
+The workflow here includes the creation of an issue, a series of actions performed to fix the issue, and the last step includes the closing or completion of the issue after verification.

 Q #3) Enlist the report types generated by JIRA.

-Answer: There are multiple reports available in JIRA which are used to show the project statistics throughout the project life cycle.
-There are general reports available for analyzing issues as well as different reports for Scrum projects and Kanban projects.
+Answer: There are multiple reports available in JIRA that are used to show the project statistics throughout the project life cycle.
+There are general reports available for analyzing issues, as well as different reports for Scrum projects and Kanban projects.

-General reports generated as and when required for analyzing issues includes:
+General reports generated as and when required for analyzing issues include:

 Examples of reports generated for Scrum projects are: